deezombiedude612/wp-labs/src/lab05.md

 /**
  * the bubble sort algorithm will continue running
- * as long as is_sorted is true AFTER each iteration */ do {
+ * as long as is_sorted is false AFTER each iteration */ do {
 	// we start every iteration of the algorithm by making is_sorted true